-It’s that time of the year when everyone wonders who to tip — and how much to give — during the holiday season.
+It’s that time of the year when everyone wonders whom to tip — and how much to give — during the holiday season.

 Do you tip your kindergartener’s teacher?
-How about the garbage man?
-And what about the mail carrier, hairdresser and a half-dozen others who make your life sweeter and easier through the year.
+How about the garbage collector?
+And what about the mail carrier, hair stylist and a half-dozen others who make your life sweeter and easier throughout the year?

 1. Spread the wealth